I. Steps for Applying for Semester-Long Study Abroad Programs

-A student who withdraws from a CGE off-campus program once accepted and committed will forfeit their deposit.
-Note that students also will be responsible for additional expenses beyond the deposit if they withdraw from a program while it is in progress or within 90 days of the program arrival date.
+A student who withdraws from a CGE off-campus program once accepted and committed will incur a $500 withdrawal fee.
+Note that students also will be responsible for additional expenses if they withdraw from a program while it is in progress or within 90 days of the program arrival date.
 Specifically, students will be held accountable for any expenditures made on their behalf that the CGE is unable to recoup, including but not limited to housing, tuition and program fees paid to other institutions, and excursion expenses.
 A student participating in any off-campus program who withdraws from that program after arrival at the program site may not return to the HWS campus to take classes that semester except under extraordinary circumstances, as determined by the student’s Dean’s Office, the Center for Global Education, and the Vice President for Campus Life.

 Students who wish to join another institution’s program or study at an unaffiliated foreign institution must have a cumulative GPA of 2.5 or better at the time of application and be a junior or senior by the beginning of the proposed program.
 Receiving approval to transfer credit from a non-HWS program to fulfill HWS degree requirements is highly competitive.
 A limited number of slots to participate in such programs will be approved annually.
 These slots are reserved for students whose academic needs/degree requirements cannot be met by any HWS off-campus program.
 Merely preferring another location is not a sound academic reason for petitioning for credit for a non-HWS program.
 Some non-HWS programs are ineligible for consideration of transfer credit (for example, Semester at Sea, SEA Semester, Sea-Mester, and NOLS programs).
 A student who wishes to participate in a program sponsored by another institution should check with the CGE to ensure that the program is accredited and that credit transfer is allowed.
 The student should present their case in writing as follows: